FailurePoint/FailurePoint/README.md

-# Failure is rat of life.
-It only makes you stronger next time.
+# Failure is part of life.
+It only makes us stronger next time.
 <a href="https://stopthemingmy.app">
     <img width="180" alt="Please Don't Theme" src="https://stopthemingmy.app/badge.svg"/>
 </a>